TSWG-b23a0253/Animal-Crossing-Eplus-Memory-Map/Other/README.md

 `81476DC0` (1st column) appears to affect the camera's depth or distance.

 When manually modified, the value returns to its original value.

+### Villager Position During Opening

+The following addresses appear to represent the position of a villager during the opening sequence.

+- `8149C900` (3rd): X position
+- `8149C910` (1st): Y position
+- `8149C900` (4th): Z position

+These values appear to be specific to the opening sequence.
+Their exact purpose and whether they are used elsewhere in the game require further investigation.